Cradle of Filth

 Cradle of Filth are an English extreme metal band formed in Suffolk in 1991.
-The band's musical style evolved originally from black metal to a cleaner and more "produced" amalgam of gothic metal, symphonic metal and other metal genres.
-Their lyrical themes and imagery are heavily influenced by Gothic literature, poetry, mythology and horror films.
-The band consists of its founding member, vocalist Dani Filth, drummer Martin "Marthus" Škaroupka, bassist Daniel Firth, and guitarist Donny Burbage.
+The band's style evolved from black metal to a cleaner and more "produced" amalgam of gothic metal, symphonic metal and other genres.
+Their lyrics and imagery are influenced by Gothic literature, poetry, mythology and horror films.
+The band consist of founding member and vocalist Dani Filth, drummer Martin "Marthus" Škaroupka, bassist Daniel Firth, and guitarists Donny Burbage and Joff Bailey.

-The band has broken free from its original niche by courting mainstream publicity.
-This increased accessibility has brought coverage from the likes of Kerrang! and MTV, along with frequent main stage appearances at major festivals such as Ozzfest, Download and even the mainstream Sziget Festival.
-They have sometimes been perceived as Satanic by casual observers, even though their lyrical references to Satanism are few and far between; their use of Satanic imagery has arguably always been more for shock value than any seriously held beliefs.
-Though the band itself is English, hailing from Suffolk, over the years it has also grown to include at various times members from Sweden, the Czech Republic, and the United States.
+The band have broken from their original niche by courting mainstream publicity.
+This increased accessibility brought coverage from the likes of Kerrang! and MTV, along with main stage appearances at major festivals such as Ozzfest, Download and the mainstream Sziget Festival.
+They have been perceived as Satanic, even though their lyrics seldom reference Satanism.
+Their use of Satanic imagery has been for shock value rather than seriously held beliefs.
+Though the band are English, hailing from Suffolk, they have included members from Sweden, the Czech Republic, and the United States.